Evident LogoOlympus Logo

 r = radius of pedestal

-The gage then displays sagittal height (1), lens thickness (2), and base curve information (R) as seen below:
+The gauge then displays sagittal height (1), lens thickness (2), and base curve information (R) as shown below:

 Sagittal height, lens thickness, and base curve display

-The recommended procedure for optimum accuracy is to set up the instrument with the aid of reference standards whose base curve/sagittal height and thickness are precisely known, while maintaining constant temperature.
-The general procedure for velocity calibration is described in detail in the Model 38DL PLUS operating manual.
+The recommended procedure for optimal accuracy is to set up the instrument with the aid of reference standards whose base curve/sagittal height and thickness are precisely known, while maintaining constant temperature.
+The general procedure for velocity calibration is described in detail in the 39DL PLUS operating manual.
 With proper instrument setup, sagittal height and thickness may be measured to an accuracy of +/- 0.01 mm.

 Olympus IMS